 Welcome to Woodlands Nature Station, your gateway to encounters with the natural world.
 Our interpreters, staffed by our partners at "Friends of LBL,"are here to guide you through the real web-the web of life, which connects humans to nature and the environment.
-Click HERE to see a map of our backyard!
+See a our backyard map!

 You'll find a variety of natural experiences-from our indoor discovery center to the live wildlife of our Backyard exhibits.
 Numerous trails embark from our center.
 Experience the outdoors at your leisure, or join one of our guided hiking or canoe excursions.
 Trips embark from the Nature Station throughout the spring, summer, and fall.
 Come outside and play!

-For more Nature Station and other LBL photos, click HERE .
+More Nature Station photos and other LBL photos.

 The Nature Station is located north of the Golden Pond Visitor Center.
 Travel north on The Trace about 8 miles, turn on Mulberry Flat Road and travel another 5 miles.